confluence-breast-cancer-consortia/Confluence_Analysis_Pipeline/README.md

 **Suggested filters:**

 - Keep variants with MAC ≥ 30
-- Remove variants with R² < 0.2
+- Remove variants with imputation R² < 0.2
 - Remove variants with missingness > 5%
 - For homogeneous populations, exclude variants with Hardy-Weinberg Equilibrium (HWE)  P-value <1E-12
 - For hetergenous populations, HWE filtering will not be applied